The 211th issue of the Revue d'Histoire de la Shoah, the first from the new editorial board headed by Audrey Kichelewski

 With this issue on the testimonies of the Shoah, the

-The committee members discussed the new directions to be given, while maintaining continuity with previous issues.
-In particular, they decided that the journal could host isolated articles – and not only thematic issues – and the themes of upcoming issues were debated and fixed.
+The committee members discussed new directions to be given, while maintaining continuity with previous issues.
+In particular, they decided that the journal could host isolated articles – and not only thematic issues – and the themes of future issues were debated and agreed upon.

-For this 211th issue, a large selection of the testimonies published in the first decades of the journal
+For this 211th issue, a large selection of testimonies published in the first decades of existence of the journal

 These first-person accounts evoked documented aspects of the persecution or extermination of the Jews, far beyond France.
 Sometimes they came in support of historical records; or they accompanied major commemorative events.
-Excerpts from books published abroad also appear in the journal: thus the reader comes across Jan Karski, Primo Levi or Leib Rochman.
-But very diverse in their style and authors, these personal stories are also often one of the only traces that we keep of these witnesses, to whom this number pays tribute by giving to read their writings.
+Excerpts from books published abroad also appear in the journal: for example, readers come across Jan Karski, Primo Levi or Leib Rochman.
+But very diverse in style and authors, these personal stories are also often one of the only traces we keep of these witnesses, to whom this issue pays tribute by giving their writings to read.

 WRITING